Winner, Best Classical Album, NZ Music Awards

-Fjarren: In the Distance with Anthony’s Clarinet Quintet and Purakaunui at Dawn has been nominated as a finalist in the NZ Music Awards, November, 2016.
+Fjarren: In the Distance with Anthony’s Clarinet Quintet and Purakaunui at Dawn has won its category in the 2016 NZ Music Awards.

 (Atoll, ACD 316: see also under RECORDINGS.
 Copies can be ordered from the composer, or from Atoll Records.)

 The CD Zephyr: Music for Winds with Anthony's Wind Quintet has also been nominated for the NZ Music Awards.

 Anthony’s Wind Quintet (2009) has been released on CD, entitled Zephyr: Music for Winds, Atoll CD, ACD 716.
 The work was commissioned by the group Zephyr who include New Zealand Symphony Orchestra players.
 It is available through Marbecks in Auckland or Atoll Records.

 Recently SOUNZ completed an online resource on Anthony’s symphonies, including recordings and background information, plus an introduction by the composer.
 The recordings include:

 Symphony No.1 NZ Symphony Orchestra, conductor Ken Young, RNZ 1998

 Symphony No.2 Auckland Philharmonia Orchestra, conductor James Sedares, RNZ 2000

 Symphony No.3 Dunedin Symphony Orchestra, conductor Simon Over, RNZ, 2010